Martin Garrix: 2016: Launch of Stmpd Rcrds, Sony record deal, documentary and awards

 On 14 October 2016, Garrix announced on social media that he was releasing seven songs for seven days.
 Several of the released songs have been premiered during his performances at Ultra Music Festival and Tomorrowland Belgium.
 The songs were uploaded onto his YouTube channel as music videos with seven visual artists who live-painted their interpretations of each song.

 On 19 October 2016, Garrix was named the world's top DJ in DJ Mag's annual Top 100 DJs poll.
 Speaking to the press, he said "It feels unreal to have won.
 I 100 percent did not expect it at all.
 I've had an amazing year, with awesome shows and amazing fans – I'm so thankful for their support.
 I didn't even do a campaign, and it just shows how dope the fanbase is."

 It was announced that Garrix would co-star, alongside British DJ Carl Cox in an EDM-themed documentary titled "What We Started".
 The documentary was directed by Bert Marcus alongside executive producer and music supervisor Pete Tong.
 The documentary was premiered on 15 June 2017 at the LA Film Festival.

 On 6 November 2016, Garrix won "Best Electronic Act" and "Best World Stage Performance" awards at the MTV European Music Awards 2016.
-He was presented his award by American rapper G-Eazy.
-During the awards ceremony, Garrix performed "In the Name of Love" on stage with Bebe Rexha.

 On 31 December 2016, Martin Garrix played "Scared to Be Lonely", featuring British singer Dua Lipa, for the first time while headlining the stage at his first ever show in Myanmar.
 He released the song on 27 January 2017.